myspotontheweb/slipway/README.md

 # Slipway

-A copier template to create a project using FluxCD
+> a slope built leading down into water, used for launching and landing boats and ships or for building and repairing them.

+This project is a [copier](https://copier.readthedocs.io/) template which initializes a project that uses [FluxCD](https://fluxcd.io/) to manage the configuration of an [AWS EKS](https://aws.amazon.com/eks/) cluster

 # Quick start

+## Create and populate a new Github repository

-To start a new project by creating a new repository
+Start a new project by creating a new repository to manage EKS clusters

 ```bash
 REPO_NAME=slipway-demo